Does Hydrogen Water Really Work? What the Science Actually Says

 2. Oxidative Stress Reduction

 Hydrogen acts as a selective antioxidant.
 In cell studies and animal models, it neutralizes hydroxyl radicals (the most harmful free radicals) without interfering with beneficial signaling molecules.
-This is why researchers got interested in the first place.

 3. Metabolic Markers

 LeBaron et al. conducted a meta-analysis of multiple hydrogen water trials (2023) and found modest but consistent improvements in metabolic markers across studies.
+Nobody’s claiming hydrogen water cures diabetes.
+But the data suggests it may be a useful supplement alongside standard treatment.

 The Promising But Preliminary Stuff